 These categories were designed to offer a better understanding of how high-net-worth individuals (HNWIs) are buying prime real estate where they live, work, and play.
 Grouped by market type, the average starting price for a luxury home in 2015 spans from $3.6 million in Global Economic Hubs to $1.1 million in Metropolitan markets.

-What's the starting price for a luxury home around the world?For more insights on trends in primary and resort luxury housing markets, explore other articles from this year's Luxury Defined report.
+What's the starting price for a luxury home around the world?For more insights on trends in primary and resort luxury housing markets, explore other articles from the latest annual Luxury Defined global real estate market report.